-NORD gratefully acknowledges Michael Brenner, PhD, University of Alabama at Birmingham, for assistance in the preparation of this report.
+NORD gratefully acknowledges James E. Goldman, MD, PhD, Columbia University, for assistance in the preparation of this report.

 Patients with type II Alexander disease rarely show delay or regression of development, macrocephaly or seizures, and mental decline may develop slowly or not at all.
 Instead, about 50% display bulbar/pseudobulbar signs, about 75% have ataxia and about 33% spasticity.
 Because these symptoms are not specific, adult Alexander disease is sometimes confused with more common disorders such as multiple sclerosis or the presence of tumors.
 (For information on these diseases, see the related disorders section of this report.)

 The two different forms of Alexander disease are generalizations rather than defined entities.
 In actuality there is an overlapping continuum of presentations; a one year old could present with symptoms more typical of a 10 years old, and vice-versa.
 However, in all cases the symptoms almost always worsen with time and eventually lead to death, with the downhill course generally (but not always) being swifter the earlier the onset.